Klusowski, J. Prediction Horizons Influence Expectations of Trend Continuation vs. Reversal. Manuscript in preparation.

 Klusowski, J. & Lewis, J. Typical Ranges as Scale-Specific Benchmarks: When and Why Percentages Amplify Relative Magnitudes and Their Differences.
 Forthcoming in Management Science.

 Business managers and policymakers must often communicate magnitudes.
 Yet, conveying large relative magnitudes without desensitizing people to further increases can be challenging due to diminishing sensitivity to large numbers.
-In this research, we propose that percentages can help convey such magnitudes both compellingly and discriminably.
-Specifically, large relative magnitudes (e.g., 500%) and large changes thereof (e.g., from 500% to 600%) appear larger in percentage terms than in alternative expressions.
+In this research, we propose that percentage expressions not only make large relative magnitudes (e.g., 500%) appear larger than equivalent non-percentage expressions but also make large increases in relative magnitudes (e.g., from 500% to 600%) appear larger.
 We posit an explanation: percentages typically have values between 0% and 100%, so when percentages and percentage-point differences reach 100% or more, they seem unusually large.
 This hypothesis is supported by data scraped from the New York Times articles and a series of online experiments employing both management-relevant scenarios and incentive-compatible decisions.
-Existing theories of magnitude perception are either unable to predict all the results of these studies (e.g., numerosity and unitosity) or must be adjusted to reflect the influence of the typical range of values on the relevant numerical scale (e.g., decision-by-sampling and range-frequency theory).
+Existing theories of magnitude perception either cannot predict all the results of these studies (e.g., numerosity and unitosity) or need further specification to do so (e.g., decision-by-sampling and range-frequency theory).
 We discuss implications for the theory of magnitude and difference perception and the practice of communicating large magnitudes and changes.

 Milkman, K.L., . . .
 Klusowski, J., . . .
 Duckworth, A.L.
 (2021).
 A Mega-Study Approach to Applied Behavioral Science.
 Nature, 600(7889), 478-483.